RedHenDev/hex/README.md

 -f rippling bioluminescence across terrain

--f perhaps ask trees to be generate where dark voxels are
+-f perhaps ask trees to be generated where dark voxels are

 -b forests not generating at new chunks